AmyJapanese/brick-crasher/README.md

 This project is licensed under the **MIT License**.
 Feel free to use or modify it as needed.

 ## Future Plans
-- Add sound effects to enhance the gameplay experience.
 - Create graphics textures for a more polished look.
 - Introduce blocks with unique movements or special effects.